 - Historical Pages, a vanity publisher owned by Peter Campbell-Copp, was shut down by police in 2011.
 It owed authors and creditors at least $170,000.

 - Literary Dreams End in Litigation: An article by Penni Crabtree of the San Diego Union-Tribune on the exploits of serial vanity publisher Ed Johnson, who has been the focus of numerous author complaints and court judgments.

-- Another UK vanity, Pentland Press, collapsed in 2002, with more than 260,000 in debt and hundreds of defrauded authors.
+- A UK vanity, Pentland Press, collapsed in 2002, with more than £260,000 in debt and hundreds of defrauded authors.

-- Yet another UK vanity, Serendipity, went bust in the fall of 2008, with authors alleging breach of contract.
+- Another UK vanity, Serendipity, went bust in the fall of 2008, with authors alleging breach of contract.

 - Sovereign Publications, or what happens when a scam literary agency owns a vanity publisher.

 - Press-Tige Publishing was a vanity publisher owned by a fee-charging literary agent with a mania for aliases.

 - The Empty Canoe, a crooked “ghostwriting studio” brought down by its defrauded authors.

 - Airleaf LLC, an Indiana-based vanity publisher, was sued by the Indiana Attorney General after more than 400 authors paid money for books that were never published and publicity services that were never rendered.